MicrosoftDocs/azure-dev-docs/articles/java/identity-new/enable-java-tomcat-webapp-authz-role-entra-id.md

   - azure-active-directory
   - entra
 urlFragment: msal-java-authorization-roles
-description: "This sample demonstrates how to add authorization using app roles & roles claims to a Java servlet web app that signs-in users with the Microsoft identity platform"
+description: "This sample demonstrates how to add authorization using app roles & roles claims to a Java tomcat web app that signs-in users with the Microsoft identity platform"
 ---

-# Add authorization using app roles & roles claims to Java servlet Web app that signs-in users with the Microsoft identity platform
+# Add authorization using app roles & roles claims to Java Tomcat Web app that signs-in users with the Microsoft identity platform

 - [Overview](#overview)
 - [Scenario](#scenario)